oddhill/odddrupal/public/profiles/odddrupal/modules/contrib/admin_language/README.txt

 The latest version of the module supports the Administration menu module.
-By changing a setting you can use the current administration language to display the administratione menu (e.g. having the content displayed in Danish and the administration menu displayed in English).
+By changing a setting you can use the current administration language to display the administration menu (e.g. having the content displayed in Danish and the administration menu displayed in English).

 Administration menu Toolbar style